InjectiveLabs/docs/source/includes/_derivativesrpc.md

 ## StreamOrderbook

-Stream orderbook updates for a derivative market
+Stream orderbook updates for a derivative market.

 ### Request Parameters